tpetricek/TomaspNet.Website/source/blog/2014/csharp-6-released.md

 <img src="http://tomasp.net/blog/2014/csharp-6-released/csharp.jpg" style="width:170px;float:right;margin:15px" />

-At last, the long wait is fianlly over!
+At last, the long wait is finally over!
 After 4 years of waiting, the fully managed implementation of the C# compiler [codenamed "Roslyn"][roslyn] has been finally released.
 In the recent months, "Roslyn" has been slowly turning into [vaporware][vaporware], but thanks to the recent breakthrough, the team made an enormous progress over the last two months and even implemented a number of new